kamikazeSlayers/architectural-katas-2022/architectural-views/search-subsystem.md

-# Search and Enrichment Microservice
+# Search Subsystem
+Search subsystem comprises of the following major micro-services:
+- Search Service
+- Enrichment Service

-Search service is responsible for faster discovery and retrieval of most entities in the system.
+Search subsystem is responsible for faster discovery and retrieval of most entities in the system.
 The candidates may search using the below criteria (not limited to the below list):
 - Non-profit names, locations
 - Interesting and relevant offerings provided by any non-profit
 - Communities